Risk Identification and Risk Reduction Program

 Australia is very fortunate.
 There is no need to reinvent the wheel because many other countries have paved the way with regulation and guidelines.
 Remember: no food can be produced to be 100 percent safe.
 After carefully studying the different international regulatory approaches however, it has become evident that some of them cannot successfully deal with all of the potential risks and they leave room for error.
 This is disadvantageous for the global raw milk movement, especially since it can be avoided.
 Consider the following:

 We have decided to follow in the footsteps of the Raw Milk Institute in California and advocate for the increase of food safety via the writing of individualised food safety plans, also called RAMP plans.
 It is very similar to a HACCP plan.
+Food regulator Food Safety Australia New Zealand calls it a food safety program for the production of raw milk for the making of raw milk cheese.
 We understand that Australian regulators may decide to write their own standards/regulation because process is what policymakers are good at.
 The following tools however is very useful and can be used as complementary to rules or guidelines:

-- The Risk Assessment Management Plan (RAMP) manages the entire process "from grass to glass".
+The Risk Assessment Management Plan (RAMP) manages the entire process "from grass to glass".
 With this holistic approach, farmers can become aware of an array of issues not previously considered.
 This is valuable because Australia is a very risk-averse country.
+It is also a standard that can be applied on any size dairy.

 The 11 risk categories also contain many examples of how raw milk producers overseas are successfully implementing unique science-based strategies.
 We feel these examples from experienced pioneers achieving amazing results in particular fields have value.
 The information should be available to study to create an understanding of how food safety is increased the biological way, with tangible results.
 We encourage farmers to explore these practices and decide for themselves which they would like to incorporate on their own farms.